Problem · Swiss discretion vs US visibility

 Swiss understatement.
 American silence.

-The American reader operates on a different filter.
+The American buyer operates on a different filter.
 US commercial culture sorts fast on three signals inside the first twenty seconds: category anchor, outcome claim, and US peer set.
 The filter is not optional, and it is not a sign of shallow attention.
 It is how the American buyer decides whether the rest of the materials merit evaluation.
-A Zurich firm that opens on process rigour without a category claim has not given the US reader the information the filter requires.
+A Zurich firm that opens on process rigour without a category claim has not given the US buyer the information the filter requires.
 The space where the category anchor should sit is empty.
-The American reader does not interpret the empty space as depth.
+The American buyer does not interpret the empty space as depth.
 They interpret it as category absence.

 Three broken signals.